Aliases for SLC29A3 Gene

 GeneCards Summary for SLC29A3 Gene

-SLC29A3 (Solute Carrier Family 29 (Equilibrative Nucleoside Transporter), Member 3) is a Protein Coding gene.
-Diseases associated with SLC29A3 include histiocytosis-lymphadenopathy plus syndrome and dysosteosclerosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A2.
+SLC29A3 (Solute Carrier Family 29 Member 3) is a Protein Coding gene.
+Diseases associated with SLC29A3 include Histiocytosis-Lymphadenopathy Plus Syndrome and Dysosteosclerosis.
+Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include nucleoside transmembrane transporter activity.
+An important paralog of this gene is SLC29A1.

 Mediates both influx and efflux of nucleosides across the membrane (equilibrative transporter).
 Mediates transport of adenine, adenosine and uridine, as well as several nucleoside analog drugs, such as anticancer and antiviral agents, including cladribine, cordycepin, tubercidin and AZT.
 Does not transport hypoxanthine.

 Nucleoside transporters are divided into two families: the Na+-dependent solute carrier family 28 (SLC28) and the equilibrative solute carrier family 29 (SLC29).
 SLC28 family transporters (CNT1, 2 and 3) display subtype-selective tissue expression patterns.